EditB/100-days-of-code/r1-log.md

 ### R1D52 - 19/2/18
 - Finished my Glitch EBportfolio webpage.
 Also uploaded the CodePen projects to GitHub.
 Should have done it when I was working on the projects, it's easier to keep track of versions.
 But now if I do a code review I can just check it in on top of it.

+### R1D53 - 20/2/18
+- Spent the whole day reading up on Java and Selenium
+- Fired up Eclipse again.
+Planning to do Giraffe (my music teacher's app for iOS) in Java (so that it can be used on Android as well).
+But still need to read up on how to do mobile app on Eclipse with Java.
+Found a tutorial for it.
+Will do more tomorrow.